bboxy/bitfire/README.md

 The sectors on a foppy disc have 256 bytes of payload.
 Files consist of a chain of sectors on disc that are linked together, the first two bytes of a sectors payload are used to either point to the next track/sector or give the size of the last sector being used.
 This means, that the de facto payload per sector is 254 bytes, an awful number to calculate with easy.
 Also, the last sector of a file leaves quite a few bytes unused, as files always start on a new sector at position 0 within the sector.

-When assuming a fixed interleave for the blocks the file is located on and by knowing the filsizes beforehand, in fact each single byte on a disc can be used for files, and files can be loaded in full 256 bytes large chunks, what simplifies a few things in a loader.
+When assuming a fixed interleave for the blocks the file is located on and by knowing the filsizes beforehand, in fact each single byte on a disc can be used for files, and files can be loaded in chunks of 256 bytes, what simplifies a few things in a loader.
 So this means, with an interleave of 4, the sectors 0, 4, 8, 12, 16, 20 are used, on wrap around, 1, 5, 9, ... and so on.
 When the filesize is known beforehand, the size of the last sector is also known.
 Now it is possible to glue each file after another without any gaps in between.
 This means however that a new dir-layout is needed, as the native layout can not compensate such design changes.
 For that purpose 2 sectors on track 18 are spent with 63 entries each, while the native directory still exists for dir-layout, standard files and the bootloader.